Topic 9: Plant biology (13 hours)

 Conifers and cactus plants both have reduced leaves; conifers have needles and cacti have spines.
 This decreases the surface area available for transpiration, thus decreasing water loss.

 Stomata exist inside of rolled leaves.
-This creates local humidity within the rolled leaf, thus decreasing the leaf’s exposure to air currents because water vapour evaporates into the small air space inside the rolled leaf rather than atmosphere.
+This creates local humidity within the rolled leaf, thus decreasing the leaf’s exposure to air currents because water vapour evaporates into the small air space inside the rolled leaf rather than the atmosphere.
 This decreases water loss through transpiration.

 Reduced number of stomata